We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 Alohas South Bicolor Stone Beige & Black ($266; theyes.com)

 I’ll admit that this is the biggest fashion splurge of my life thus far, but given we’re on the brink of fall and I am especially excited, I decided it’s finally worth it.
 These are, in my humble opinion, the statement boot to end all statement boots.
 And not only are they gorgeous, with that contrasting matte beige leather and black patent leather on either side, but they are ridiculously comfortable.
-The heel might look high but there’s padding within that makes it feel like you’re walking in flats.
+The heel might look high, but there’s padding within that makes it feel like you’re walking in flats.
 I bought them from The Yes, a new fashion retailer that I love, and they arrived in just three days too. — Rachel Lubitz, lifestyle editor

 Calpak Hue Carry-On Luggage With Pocket ($225; calpaktravel.com)

 Let’s set one thing straight: Airport fits matter.
-But any good outfit needs a good accessory, and when you’re traveling that definitely includes your suitcase.
-When it was time to upgrade my old suitcase, I looked to Calpak for a chic carry-on that would make my life convenient, while looking chic — and let’s just say the Hue Carry-On suits the bill.
-It features a front pocket with laptop pouch, as well as a smooth exterior and TSA-approved lock closure. — Kiana Murden, associate lifestyle editor
+But any good outfit needs a good accessory, and when you’re traveling, that definitely includes your suitcase.
+When it was time to upgrade my old suitcase, I looked to Calpak for a chic carry-on that would make my life convenient while looking chic — and let’s just say the Hue Carry-On suits the bill.
+It features a front pocket with laptop pouch as well as a smooth exterior and TSA-approved lock closure. — Kiana Murden, associate lifestyle editor

 Nike Dri-Fit Swoosh Medium-Support Sports Bra ($50; nike.com)

 Finding a sports bra that provides proper support but is comfortable enough to wear for every workout is like finding a needle in a very, very large haystack.
 Luckily, I finally found my needle.
-The Nike Dri-FIT Swoosh sports bra is genuinely the best sports bra I’ve ever tried.
+The Nike Dri-Fit Swoosh sports bra is genuinely the best sports bra I’ve ever tried.
 The material keeps everything in place while still being incredibly breathable.
 And the zipper front adds an extra layer of support that I never realized I needed. — Delaney Strunk, programming editor

-Mango Croc-effect Baguette Bag ($12.99, originally $39.99; mango.com)
+Mango Croc-Effect Baguette Bag ($12.99, originally $39.99; mango.com)

 This little baguette bag by Mango has quickly become one of the favorites of my collection.
-The gorgeous lilac shade adds a nice pop of color to any outfit, and despite being on sale for only 13 bucks — the bag surely looks more expensive than it is.
+The gorgeous lilac shade adds a nice pop of color to any outfit, and despite being on sale for only 13 bucks, the bag surely looks more expensive than it is.
 It features a short strap, zipper fastening and small inner compartment to carry all your essentials to your next brunch day or night out. — Kiana Murden, associate lifestyle editor

 Pets